 The younger stars may shop further east in West Hollywood and Beverly Hills, but the celebs with families in tow are often at the Brentwood Country Mart, whose Toy Crazy draws folks such as Denise Richards and Calista Flockhart.

 In the San Fernando Valley, Ventura Boulevard is packed with boutiques and shops full of unique clothes and one-of-a-kind treasures, with Studio City and Sherman Oaks as great places to start.
-The Valley also has some of LA’s largest and most inviting shopping malls, including the Westfield Promenade in Woodland Hills, Westfield Fashion Square in Sherman Oaks and the Sherman Oaks Galleria.
+The Valley also has some of L.A.’s largest and most inviting shopping malls, including the Westfield Promenade in Woodland Hills, Westfield Fashion Square in Sherman Oaks and the Sherman Oaks Galleria.

-Melrose is an obvious starting point, since it has long attracted celebs to both the LA and West Hollywood portions of the street.
+Melrose is an obvious starting point, since it has long attracted celebs to both the L.A. and West Hollywood portions of the street.
 But up the hill, Sunset Strip’s Book Soup has regularly hosted book signings from celebrity authors ranging from Muhammad Ali to Lily Tomlin, and has been a favorite reading haunt of folks like Alec Baldwin, Joni Mitchell and David Bowie.
 The original version of the aforementioned Kitson is on Robertson Boulevard, where shops like Lisa Kline and Curve have attracted Kate Bosworth, Jennifer Aniston and Britney Spears, among others.

 Third Street Promenade brings throngs of tourists from all over the world, but the local heavies are far more likely to be about a mile north on Montana Avenue, where Robert Downey, Jr., Meg Ryan and Arnold Schwarzenegger have been known to shop.

-The Golden Triangle won’t exactly attract bargain hunters, but with Rodeo Drive at its epicenter, it has been known to attract credit-card holders like Lisa Rinna, Hayden Panettiere and Kristin Chenoweth.
+The Golden Triangle won’t exactly attract bargain hunters, but with Rodeo Drive at its epicenter, it has been known to lure credit-card holders like Lisa Rinna, Hayden Panettiere and Kristin Chenoweth.
 Meanwhile, Sprinkles Cupcakes on Little Santa Monica Boulevard is a big hit with Jake Gyllenhaal and Jimmy Kimmel.